Chang and Atiyah to give the Noether and Abel Lectures at ICM 2018

 analysis, and his outstanding contribution to building new bridges between mathematics and theoretical physics.

-Sung-Yung Alice Chang
+Sun-Yung Alice Chang

-With her collaborators, Alice Chang developed a multi-parameter theory to a level comparable to the classical Calderon–Zygmund
+With her collaborators, Sun-Yung Alice Chang developed a multi-parameter theory to a level comparable to the classical Calderon–Zygmund

 theory in the one parameter setting, a true milestone in the area of singular integrals.
 These operators occur in many contexts,